jscs-dev/node-jscs/OVERVIEW.md

 ```

 ### `--esnext` (`-e`)

+> This is removed in 3.0 (since it is enabled by default) using [cst](https://github.com/cst/cst) which uses babylon as it's parser)

-Attempts to parse your code as ES6+, JSX, and Flow using the babel-jscs package as the parser.
-Please note that this is experimental, and will improve over time.
+Attempts to parse your code as ES6+, JSX, and Flow using babylon as the underlying parser.

 ### `--esprima` (`-s`)
 Attempts to parse your code with a custom Esprima version.